MM-IR/MM-IR/README.md

 - ⚡ Fun fact: ...
 -->

-A person like **me** is like *an agent who performs random walk in a mysterious environment*, and during this journey, I, a **Romantic realist**, can explore the strange 'games' which fulfill my needs!
+A person like **me** is like *a philosophical zombie who performs random walk in a mysterious environment*, and during this journey, I, a
+**Hater**, can explore the strange 'games' which fulfill my needs!

 ![](https://github-readme-stats.vercel.app/api?username=MM-IR&show_icons=true&theme=radical&bg_color=30,e96443,904e95&title_color=fff&text_color=fff&hide=contribs,issues)